 I guess it won’t take more than a minute to edit these two fields.

-How Smart Manager can be useful with Yoast SEO plugin – 4 use cases
+How Smart Manager helps manage Yoast SEO fields – 4 use cases

 1. Avoid similar keyphrase/keyword multiple times